 Applications are available through CASPA (Centralized Application Service for Physician Assistants) at CASPA.

-The application cycle for 2014/15 will open on April 16, 2014.
+CASPA will reopen mid-April 2015 for the August 2016 matriculating class.
 Helpful suggestions can be found on: CASPA facebook page.

 You should immediately receive an email from CASPA (firstname.lastname@example.org) when you open your account.
 If you do not - find out why, check your spam and make changes accordingly as needed.
 This will save you many missed emails from PA programs.